 Meet Dr. Emily

 Dr. Emily’s family instilled in her at a young age an urge for constant education and search for knowledge.
 After personally benefiting from acupuncture and alternative medicine, she became passionate about studying these modalities as they applied to veterinary medicine.
-Dr. Emily soon finishes a course in acupuncture at the Chi Institute with plans to continue training in Traditional Chinese Veterinary Medicine and is currently continuing learning in integrative medicine studying herbal medicine.
+Dr. Emily completed acupuncture training at the Chi Institute of Traditional Chinese Veterinary Medicine and is currently continuing learning in integrative medicine studying herbal medicine.

 Dr. Emily is also passionate about behavioral medicine and hopes to apply an integrative approach to the prevention and treatment of behavioral pathologies.
 Dr. Emily is an advocate of One Health, incorporating environmental sciences, veterinary medicine, human medicine, and other disciplines into conversation toward a holistic approach to world health.
 She has had the great fortune to apply these strategies to community and shelter medicine projects both stateside and abroad.
-With a proficiency in the Spanish language, Dr. Emily looks forward to continuing to work on projects in Latin America, specifically in Nicaragua and the Dominican Republic.
+With a proficiency in the Spanish language, Dr. Emily looks forward to continuing on projects in Latin America, specifically in Nicaragua and the Dominican Republic.

-Dr. Emily has now returned to Bethel where she shares a beautiful property in the woods with her six cats, rescue sugar glider, chickens, and new deaf puppy.
-She enjoys gardening and plants, crafts and art, and playing music.
-Dr. Emily is thrilled to join the kind and welcoming Valley Veterinary team and treat your four legged loved ones.
+Dr. Emily has now returned to Bethel where she shares a beautiful property in the woods with her six cats, rescue sugar glider, chickens, and deaf German Shepherd puppy.
+She enjoys gardening and plants, cooking, crafts and art, and playing music.
+Dr. Emily is thrilled to have joined the kind and welcoming Valley Veterinary team and treat your four legged loved ones.